T-vK/MobilePassThrough/README.md

 - Reduce the size of the ovmf-vbios-patch Docker image
 - Make the USB passthrough device selection easier (i.e. display a list of devices that can be selected)
 - Look into hotplugging and check if the GPU can be hotplugged during VM runtime
-- Generate libvirt XML
-- Check which kernel parameters are currently used to determine if a reboot is necessary
 - Check if required dependencies are installed for each script
-- Check if fake-battery has been built
-- Check if patched ovmf exists
-- Add a fully unattended mode that runs the setup, then reboots and continues running the compatibility check and creating/installing the VM and starting it.
-- Use virt-install to fully automate the windows installation
 - Add support for multiple VMs
 - Add support for Linux guests
-- Sanity checks for setup scritps (i.e. check if binaries have actually been compiled / installed)